redbrick/static-site/source/help/joining/index.md

 ## How can I pay?
 Visit our stand on Clubs & Societies day in the first couple of weeks of either semester.
-Bank transfer or lodgment - see below for our bank details.
+Bank transfer or lodgement - see below for our bank details.
 PayPal - see below for our PayPal payment form.
 This is the fastest way to join or renew your membership!
 If all else fails, you can arrange to meet a Committee member on-campus.
 ## Help